How to Write a Conclusion

 The following strategies will help you learn how to write a conclusion that will be appropriate to the writing task, convince your reader, and also show off your writing skills.
 The GQ SALES memory trick will help remind you of your conclusion strategy options on timed writing tasks.
 Not every conclusion strategy fits the purpose of every writing task, so learn and practice these options to increase your writing skill-set.

-- Application—Sentences that apply the proven thesis statement to another idea or issue.
-(A)
+- Application-Sentences that apply the proven claim to another idea or issue.

 For short essays (such as on the SAT®), college applications, business letters), I suggest that two of the strategies listed above, following a concise thesis re-statement will be more than adequate.
 Flesh out each strategy in a compound-complex sentence or two separate sentences.
 For longer writing tasks, such as research reports, a few more of the conclusion strategies, developed in separate paragraphs will be appropriate.
 The writing rule of thumb is 10% of the writing task as introduction paragraph(s), 80% as body paragraphs, and 10% as conclusion paragraph(s).